VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 - Is there evidence of product-market fit, or is this still hypothesis-stage?

 - Does the unit economics model work at scale?
-(LTV:CAC ratio should be 3:1 or higher)
+(LTV:CAC ratio should be 3:1 or higher for SaaS)

 - Is the business defensible, or can it be replicated by a well-funded competitor in 12 months?